TrueCodePoet/AI-RAG-Examples-KM/memory-bank/activeContext.md

 - Created normalized text representation of tabular data for embedding generation
 - Enhanced error handling for PivotTable structures in Excel files
 - Fixed schema generation to prioritize the provided file path over workbook metadata for accurate source file names
+- **Added batch ingestion support in CustomTabularIngestion:** BatchSize property enables Cosmos DB TransactionalBatch for high-throughput ingestion.
+Default is 1 (no batching); set to 50 for optimal performance.
+- **Ensured unique IDs per row:** Each row/chunk is assigned a unique Guid-based ID to prevent overwriting in Cosmos DB.
+- **Documented ingestion pitfalls:** If the same document ID is reused for all rows, only one record is stored per document, and previous rows are overwritten.
+This was a key lesson learned and is now avoided in all ingestion pipelines.

 ### Cosmos DB Integration
 - Developed AzureCosmosDbTabularMemory implementation for structured data storage